Lech, Czech, and Rus: Croatian version

-A similar legend with partly changed names (Čeh, Leh, Meh and sister Vilina), was also registered in folk tales in Croatia in the Kajkavian dialect of Krapina in Zagorje (northern Croatia).
-However, some believe it isn't of ancient origin but rather it was introduced among commoners by literary people since 16th century.
-Hajek was the first to mention Krapina as place of origin of Leh meanwhile Čeh ruled over Psar near stream/river Krupa, while Klemens Janicki wrote that Lech emigrated from island Hvar in Dalmatia.
-Already since 16th century Vinko Pribojević, Faust Vrančić, Mavro Orbini and others from today's Croatia wrote that Čeh and Leh arrived from Croatia and related Czech and Polish language with Croatian, while Juraj Ratkaj was the first to assert that Čeh, Leh, and Meh's origin is in Krapina.
-Many wrote about it, including Johann Christoph Jordan who personally came to Krapina to hear it told by the local people and mentioned it in De Originibus Slavicis (1745), in 1702 was held a theatre play, in 1848 the three brothers were part of the coat of arms of Varaždin county and the flag was present during the office inauguration of Josip Jelačić, the legend was in addition popularized especially by Ljudevit Gaj, while Stjepan Ortner published the legend in full form in 1899.
-The legend was one of the reasons Croatian language was chosen in 17th century as the common Slavic language for Catholic books for all Slavic nations.
+A similar legend with partly changed names (Čeh, Leh, Meh and sister Vilina) was also recorded in folk tales in the Kajkavian dialect of Krapina, in Zagorje (northern Croatia).
+However, some believe it isn't of ancient origin, but was rather introduced among commoners by literary people starting in the 16th century.
+Hajek was the first to mention Krapina as Leh's place of origin, while Čeh ruled over Psar near the stream or river Krupa; meanwhile Klemens Janicki wrote that Lech emigrated from the island Hvar in Dalmatia.
+Already by the 16th century Vinko Pribojević, Faust Vrančić, Mavro Orbini and others from today's Croatia wrote that Čeh and Leh arrived from "Croatia", and related the Czech and Polish languages with Croatian; Juraj Ratkaj was the first to assert that Čeh, Leh, and Meh's origin is in Krapina.
+Many wrote about it, including Johann Christoph Jordan who came to Krapina to hear it told by the local people and mentioned it in De Originibus Slavicis (1745).
+In 1702 the three brothers featured in a theatre play, and in 1848 on the coat of arms of Varaždin county, and the flag present during the office inauguration of Josip Jelačić; the legend was further especially popularized by Ljudevit Gaj, while Stjepan Ortner published the legend in full form in 1899.
+This legend was one of the reasons Croatian language was chosen in the 17th century as the common Slavic language for Catholic books for all Slavic nations.